alxtrnr/bongo-twisty/content/blog/stats_cli.md

 images = []
 +++

 News years day 2015.
 Full of hopes and good intentions.
-I joined a Ride Every Day Challenge on Google +
+I joined a Ride Every Day Challenge.

 Only one way to go about that sort of thing.
 One day at a time.
 There was plenty of times when I just rode round the block.
 Some rides were less than a km.
 I made it to the end though [without missing a day](https://www.bongotwisty.blog/gallery/cycling/rwgps_recap/2015/).